 In common with Moslem communities throughout the world, the people of Bangladesh have been celebrating the major religious festival of Eid Ul Azha.

-In common with Moslem communities throughout the world, the people of Bangladesh have been celebrating the major religious festival of Eid Ul Azha.
+Background: In common with Moslem communities throughout the world, the people of Bangladesh have been celebrating the major religious festival of Eid Ul Azha.
 A feature of its many rituals is the massive slaughter of animals, an ancient tradition that has recently sparked much controversy.

 SYNOPSIS: According to government figures, almost one point two million head of cattle were sacrificed in Bangladesh this year on this holy day.
 Officials say this puts Bangladesh just behind Saudi Arabia in the number of beasts ritually slaughtered -- and clearly shows the people's deepening faith in Islam.
 Economists, however, take the more pragmatic view that the annual sacrifice is a needless drain on the resources of a country which is among the poorest in the world, and already short of cattle for agricultural needs.
 Bangladesh needs billion dollars in overseas aid each year just to keep going.